KillzoneKid/Isometric-Strings/README.md

 ## Isometric Strings

 - Given two strings `s` and `t`, determine if `s` is isomorphic to `t`.
-- String `s` is isomorphic to `t` if the characters in `s` can be replaced to get `t`.
+- String `s` is isomorphic to `t` if the letters in `s` can be remapped to get `t`.
-- All occurrences of a character must be replaced with another character while preserving the order of characters.
+- Remapping a letter means replacing all occurrences of it in `s` with another letter.
-- No two characters may map to the same character but a character may map to itself.
+- A letter in `s` could only be mapped to one letter in `t`.
+- The ordering of the letters must remain unchanged.

 ###### For example: